 Responsibility for the systems of financial controls, driving standardisation and improvements.

-To be the main point of contact for the External Auditors.
+To be the main point of contact for the External Auditors and present to Audit and Scrutiny committee on Financial Statements

 Take the lead on producing information for statistical and government returns, and to liaise with Government Departments and external auditors on any associated issues.

-Appraise the implications of changes in government policy or accounting requirements on the finances of the County Council, and advise senior managers accordingly.
+Appraise the implications of changes in government policy or accounting requirements on the finances of the County Council and advise senior managers accordingly.

+Lead the expertise on all financial accounting technical matters such as treasury management, VAT / tax issues, asset valuation and financial policies.

 Manage a team and ensure the effective running of that team through application of the council’s policies and procedures.

 Deputise for Head of Financial Management or Director of Finance as appropriate.